My mother's recipe for the classic Canadian dessert, Butter Tarts, here in easy-to-make bars. Rich, easy, delicious and perfect for dainty trays.

 How to Cut Butter Tart Bars

-Butter Tart Bars are easier to cut if the pan is lined with parchment before baking, if the entire pan is chilled until very cold, if a long knife is used to cut the panful into small bars.
+Three tricks here.
+Butter Tart Bars are easiest to cut if the pan is lined with parchment before baking; if the entire pan is chilled until very cold; if a long knife is used to cut the whole panful into small bars.

 More Canadian Recipes